 Public authorities will need to establish a tax department as well as an internal tax control system.
 For small municipalities, this will be a great challenge.
 Not many of them have the budget and/or the manpower to comply with the new VAT burdens.
 For suppliers or customers dealing with public authorities, this creates the additional need to check the VAT status of the authority and the nature of their sales.

 Brigitte JakobyJakoby Dr. Baumhof - Wirtschaftsprüfer Steuerberater Rechtsanwälte, Rothenburg o.d.T., Germany

 Jakoby Dr Baumhof – Auditors Tax Consultants Lawyers – is a medium-sized interdisciplinary company located in the south of Germany, with offices in Rothenburg o.d.
 Tauber, located in Northern Bavaria, and Ebersberg, near Munich.

 Brigitte Jakoby is a German Chartered Accountant and German Certified Tax Advisor.
-Since 1987 she has collaborated with her husband Eugen Jakoby, also a German Chartered Accountant and German Certified Tax Advisor.
-In 1996 she became one of the senior partners at Jakoby Dr. Baumhof.
+In 1987 Brigitte Jakoby started collaborating with her husband Eugen Jakoby, also a German Chartered Accountant and German Certified Tax Advisor.
+Since 1996 and still today, she is one of the senior partners at Jakoby Dr. Baumhof - Auditors Tax Consultants Lawyers.

 Published: Spring 2017 l Photo: schulzfoto - Fotolia.com